 5. To make a success of hybrid working, it’s important to have understanding and buy-in from senior executives and the workforce, along with full integration of reliable IT, and a shift in corporate culture and systems to accommodate location flexibility while eliminating old stereotypes around on-site vs remote workers.
 A hybrid workplace strategy can help ensure a smooth transition and implementation.

 Hybrid working may be the new normal for many businesses but does require intelligent planning and tailored corporate support structures to deliver full potential benefits.
-The shift to hybrid working may be a natural progression for some companies who have already embraced a shift to partly or entirely remote working during the COVID pandemic, but won’t suit every business.
+The shift to hybrid working may be a natural progression for some companies who have already embraced a shift to partly or entirely remote working during the COVID pandemic (for example, making all new hires, remote hires), but won’t suit every business.

 If you’re wondering whether a hybrid working model might be right for your business, our article can help you start thinking through the issues you need to consider.